Bone Biopsy

 When should I call my provider?

-After your biopsy, your care team will tell you about what to expect.
+After your biopsy, your care team will tell you what to expect.
 Call your provider’s office if you have:

 - Severe pain.